Skip to main content

 The systemic effects of myo-inositol on insulin sensitization can produce downstream changes in the male hormonal milieu.
 In states of insulin resistance, elevated insulin levels can suppress sex hormone-binding globulin (SHBG) production by the liver.
 Lower SHBG results in altered levels of free and bioavailable testosterone.

-Furthermore, the metabolic disruption associated with can interfere with LH pulsatility from the pituitary.
+Furthermore, the metabolic disruption associated with insulin resistance can interfere with LH pulsatility from the pituitary.
 By improving insulin sensitivity, myo-inositol helps normalize these interconnected pathways, leading to a more balanced hormonal state.
 Some studies have observed favorable shifts in serum reproductive hormones in men with idiopathic infertility following myo-inositol supplementation, providing evidence for its systemic endocrine effects.

 Table 2 ∞ Selected Clinical Trial Outcomes of Myo-Inositol Supplementation